ha5dzs/volciclab-utilities/Velmex/Readme.md

 ## Host system configuration and implementation notes

 The Velmex Thing uses an RS-232 serial port to communicate with the host computer.
 We have an FTDI-based USB - RS-232 adapter, so the system can be connected to pretty much anything.
 Check the device manager or your device tree for your serial port, and edit `volciclab_velmex_config.m` accordingly.
-There are some additonal information about the system in this script as well, but of course it is no subsitute for the manual!
+There are some additional information about the system in this script as well, but of course it is no substitute for the manual!

 **Note** that the serial port in Matlab has a massive, 40 second timeout set.
 This is because moving this thing takes a lot of time.
 If you slow down your motors, it will be even longer.
 You need to make additional measures to handle if that happens.